How can I use Justice Map?

 - Blocks: there are 8 million blocks in the US.
 The Census uses a different definition of

-what most people use.
-Population varies widely due to apartment buildings and 2 million blocks have zero people.
+block than most people use.
+Population varies widely due to apartment buildings.
+Two million blocks have zero people.

-This feature lets you compare the demographics of several areas.
-This is useful if you want to compare if people of a certain income or race are
+Compare the demographics of several areas.
+You could test if people of a certain income or race are

 more likely to be near a location (ex. the site of a proposed waste facility or park).